 Callisia repens (Jacq.)
 L. is the correct and accepted scientific name for the Bolivian Jew.
 It was named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1762.
 It was first named Hapalanthus repens by Nicholas Joseph von Jacquin in Enumeratio Systematica Plantarum in 1760.

 The genus, Callisia Loefl., was named and described by Pehr Loefling in Iter Hispanicum in 1758.

-As of 12-29-21 when this page was last updated, Plants of the World Online by Kew lists 42 species in the Callisia genus (as of 1-12-21 when I am updating this page).
+As of 12-29-21 when this page was last updated, Plants of the World Online by Kew lists 42 species in the Callisia genus (there were 42 on the last update on 12-29-21).
 It is a member of the plant family Commeninaceae with 39 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I was plant shopping at Wagler’s Greenhouse on May 1 (2019) and spotted this plant so I decided I would bring it home.
 The tag says it was a Callisia navicularis with the Common name of Bolivian Jew.
 When I was talking to a plant friend about my new finds that day, he said the Bolivian Jew was Callisia repens.
 He was correct and the plant was incorrectly labeled.
 If there is one thing that drives me crazy when it comes to plant collecting it is mislabeled plants.